app/settings.py

 # app/users/default_settings.py

-USERS_DEFAULT_ROLE: str = "user"
+USERS_DEFAULT_ROLE: str = "user" # Optional with a default

-Custom app-wide settings
+Custom app settings

 # app/settings.py